PC-Admin/ehi-bootstrap-playbook/docs/Install_AWX.md

 proxmox_storage: "vm-storage"   # the Proxmox storage ID for the new VMs disk (eg: 'local-lvm')
 ```

+3) Collect your CloudFlare API tokens for the DNS/Deployment:

+  a) Log in to your Cloudflare account and navigate to the API Tokens page: https://dash.cloudflare.com/profile/api-tokens.

+  b) Collect {{ cloudflare_api_token }} value from the 'Global API Key' section.

+  c) Create the {{ cloudflare_dns_token }} with the following permissions:

+    i) Select the 'Edit zone DNS' template.

+    ii) In the 'Permissions' section at the top, add 'Zone - DNS - Read' and 'Zone - DNS - Edit' as permissions.

+    iii) In 'Zone Resources' add an entry for 'Include - Specific zone - example.org' to limit the token to one domain.

+    iv) Set IP filtering or an expiry date if you wish.

+    v) Check 'Continue to summary'

-3) Run this playbook with the 'provision' tag like so:
+4) Run this playbook with the 'provision' tag like so:

 `$ ansible-playbook -v -i ./inventory/hosts -t "provision" setup.yml`